seanbreckenridge/exobrain/talks_books/sicp/08/README.md

 * Substitution Model: `(eval expr)`
 * Environment Model: `(eval expr environ)`

-In scheme, `define` lets create bindings, and `set!` allow us to modify bindings.
+In scheme, `define` lets you create bindings, and `set!` allow us to modify bindings.
 In the substitution model, theres often an implicit third `eviron` argument, which would be `theglobalenv` (the global frame)

 ![make-withdraw environment](images/balance.png)